 Understanding Boil Water Advisories and Boil Water Orders

-Thanks to careful monitoring and strict safeguards, it is unlikely that drinking water quality would be compromised, but in rare cases when a condition in the distribution system may put the water at risk, KC Water would issue a boil water advisory.
-An advisory does not mean that the drinking water is contaminated, but rather that it could be contaminated, so precautions should be taken until drinking water quality testing can be completed to confirm that no bacterial contamination is present.
+Thanks to careful monitoring and strict safeguards, it is unlikely that drinking water safety or quality would be compromised.
+In rare cases when a condition in the distribution system may put drinking water at risk, KC Water issues public notices.

 Boil Water Advisory